tulsahpc/ag_gen/README.md

 #### Populate the database

-Use the `db_manage.sh` utility to populate the database.
+Use the `db_manage.sh` utility to populate the database (this will overwrite anything in the `ag_gen` database).
 An example use of this is:

-    ./db_manage.sh -a init -d ag_gen_test -s sql/schema.sql -i sql/test_data.sql
+    ./db_manage.sh -s sql/schema.sql -i sql/test_data.sql -f

 ## Building